 2. Switch off the heating

-Firstly, switch your central heating off at the boiler and wait for the radiators to cool down completely.
+Once you know which radiators need bleeding, you will then need to switch your central heating off at the boiler and wait for the radiators to cool down completely.
 While you’re waiting, lay one towel on the floor to protect it and wedge another behind the radiator to catch any water that leaks out.

 3. Check the valve